Army vs. Miami (OH) NCAA Football Odds, Plays and Insights | September 25, 2021

 - Miami (OH) has one win against the spread in three games this year.

-- The RedHawks have been underdogs by 7.5 points or more two times this season and covered the spread once.
+- The RedHawks have covered the spread once this season when underdogs by 8.5 points or more (in two chances).

-- Miami (OH)'s games this season have hit the over two times in three opportunities (66.7%).
+- Miami (OH)'s games this year have hit the over two times in three opportunities (66.7%).

-- This season the RedHawks average 5.3 more points per game (27.3) than the Black Knights give up (22).
+- This season the RedHawks average 5.3 more points per game (27.3) than the Black Knights allow (22).

-- Miami (OH) is 1-1 against the spread and 1-1 overall when the team notches more than 22 points.
+- Miami (OH) is 1-1 against the spread and 1-1 overall in games when it puts up more than 22 points.

-- Miami (OH) is 1-1 against the spread and 1-1 overall when the team churns out more than 293 yards.
+- In games that Miami (OH) churns out more than 293 yards, the team is 1-1 against the spread and 1-1 overall.

 - The RedHawks have three giveaways this season, while the Black Knights have four takeaways .